CBMW/PenTools/README.md

 # PenTools

-Penetration Testing tools and scripts, prep for OSCP
+A collection of penetration testing scripts to speed up penetation testing as I prep for OSCP exam.

+## Tools

-## LinPEAS HTTP Host
+### LinPEAS HTTP Host

-** Automatically host LinPEAS on a python HTTP server to call during privilege escalation.
+Automatically hosts LinPEAS on a Python HTTP server to assist with privilege escalation.

-## XSSTest.py
+### XSSTest.py

-** Automatically test for XSS Vulnerabilities to a target URL
+Automates testing for XSS vulnerabilities on target URLs.